 Ratings & Reviews

-What is social commerce?
+Before we jump into our 16 social commerce examples, let’s break down the concept of social commerce.
 Social commerce is defined as a way to incorporate social media into the eCommerce experience to give shoppers real customer recommendations, created by real users, and provide customers with social proof when they’re choosing what to buy.

 Just as shoppers want to share and show off their purchases, eCommerce brands are expected to provide a personalized, back-and-forth experience for shoppers.
 Considering 90% of U.S. marketers name Instagram as the most crucial social media platform for influencer marketing, there’s no denying the potential for social feeds to drive sales.